-Disable Print Preview In Chrome – Warning: if you disable Chrome print preview you will no longer be able to ‘Save as PDF’ or ‘Print with Google Cloud Print’ from the Print Preview ‘Destination’ options – do not use this guide if you use either of those options.
-There are 2 ways to disable print preview in Chrome:
+Disable Print Preview In Chrome – Warning: if you disable print preview you will no longer be able to ‘Save as PDF’ or ‘Print with Google Cloud Print’ from the Print Preview ‘Destination’ options – do not use this guide if you use either of those options.
+There are 2 ways to disable it in Chrome:

 Method 1 – Updated July 2012 – since Chrome 20 was released this method no longer works – use Method 2 instead.